aws-samples/amazon-workspaces-serverless-image-creation-automation/README.md

 These example parameters will run the AWS Step Functions state machine resulting in a customized WorkSpaces image and bundle named WKS_Blog_Test -<timestamp>.
 The image will have two tags applied to it, will have PuTTY and Notepad++ installed, and should have the latest Windows Updates applied.
 Once complete the state machine will delete the image builder WorkSpace used to create the image.

+### Troubleshooting the configuration routine
+The configuration routine expects silent installs and properly formatted commands.
+That being said, there are times when you need to troubleshoot and investigate failures.
+The WKS_Automation_Windows_FN03_Configuration_Routine Lambda function writes each of the actions, and their results, to the CloudWatch log.
+Additionally, if  any of the commands do not return a status code of 0, then they are considered a failure and the command and return code are added to InstallRoutineErrors list.
+This value is passed along the Step Function steps and you can view it on the Output tabs of the Step Function.
+The final count of errors and their details are included in the final email that is sent at the end of the pipeline.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.